 Domestic workers are entrusted with all household stuffs; since they have to perform all the assigned domestic tasks which involve cleaning in one house, chopping vegetables in another and washing clothes in the third.
 Others may perform only one task, such as cooking.
 McClelland's (1961) on the theory of social change portrays that a level of development is correlated with achievement motivation.
 The classes within the societies are authored as the driver towards change.
 The theory of social change portrays that a level of development is correlated with achievement motivation.
 The classes within the societies are authored as the drivers towards change (McClelland's, 2011).
+Hagen (1962) attempted to explain why the achievement motivation varies between societies, their classes and strata.
+He argues that in traditional societies the status of individuals are fixed.
+The insecurity and frustration leads to changed behavior which has consequences on the family structure.
+In considering the economic strategy theories, Rosenstein-Rodan, (1970) argue that there must be devotion of resources for the success to be revealed.
+Therefore, it is worth noting that domestic workers have the primary purpose to contribute economically to their families and households Thus, with reasonable wages other working conditions being constant, the domestic work will be contributing to the domestic workers' welfare and their household in general.

-Hagen (1962) attempted to explain why the achievement motivation varies between societies, their classes and strata; he argues that in traditional societies the status of individuals is fixed.
-The insecurity and frustration lead to changed behavior which has consequences on the family structure.
-In considering the economic strategy theories, Rosenstein-Rodan, (1970) and Nagel (2000) argue that there must be devotion of resources for the success to be revealed.
-Therefore, it is worth noting that domestic workers have the primary purpose to contribute economically to their families and households; thus, with reasonable wages other working conditions being constant, the domestic work will be contributing to the domestic workers' welfare and their household in general.
+Universality of Human Rights Theory

-2.2.2 Universality of Human Rights Theory
+Nickel (2006) argues that human rights can be divided into seven families of rights which are:

-Nickel (2006) argues that human rights can be divided into seven families of rights which are: First, security rights which deal with protecting against assault's on one person such as torture, murder, and rape; second, due process rights which concern about protecting against legal abuses such as imprisonment without trial, secret trials, and excessive punishment; third, fundamental personal freedom rights which emphasize on protecting the freedom of belief, expression, individuals private life, association, assembly and movement; fourth, rights of political participation which aim to provide individuals a democratic political process; fifth, equality rights which concern about equality in all aspects of life and emphasize to eliminate all forms of discrimination; sixth, social rights which ensure access to subsistence coupled with employment, healthcare, education; and seventh, minority combined with group rights which are addressing the problems of distinctive groups by different forms or specific protections that go beyond the protections already offered by other rights such as rights in practicing culture for minority group (Orend, 2002).
+- i.
+Security rights which deal with protecting against assault's on one person such as; torture, murder, and rape; - ii.
+Due process rights which concern about protecting against legal abuses such as imprisonment without trial, secret trials, and excessive punishment; - iii.
+Fundamental personal freedom rights which emphasize on protecting the freedom of belief, expression, individuals private life, association, assembly and movement; - iv.
+Rights of political participation which aim to provide individuals a democratic political process; - v.
+Equality rights which concern about equality in all aspects of life and emphasize to eliminate all forms of discrimination; - vi.
+Social rights which ensure access to subsistence coupled with employment, healthcare, education; and - vii.
+Minority combined with group rights which are addressing the problems of distinctive groups by different forms or specific protections that go beyond the protections already offered by other rights such as rights in practicing culture for minority group.